OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 This document specifies the method of

-* applications registered in the [Open Banking Directory of Participants](https://web.directory.openbankingbrasil.org.br) to discover OpenID Providers offering services in the Open Banking Brasil ecosystem;
+* applications registered in the [Open Finance Directory of Participants](https://web.directory.openbankingbrasil.org.br) to discover OpenID Providers offering services in the Open Finance Brasil ecosystem;
 * applications to use [OpenID Connect Registration][OIDR] to onboard their applications with Bank OpenID Providers; and
 * applications to use [OAuth 2.0 Dynamic Client Registration Management Protocol][RFC7592] to manage their applications with OpenID Providers;

-This document is applicable to all participants engaging in Open Banking in Brasil.
+This document is applicable to all participants engaging in Open Finance in Brasil.

 # Normative references